airdeploy/airdeploy-docs/docs/flagger-sdk/overview.md

 That is why your application does not need to restart to get the new `FlaggerConfiguration`.
 Your app will get new FlaggerConfiguration as soon as you make changes in the Dashboard.

+### SDK implementation details
+Typescript and Golang version of Flagger is developed from scratch, the rest is the wrapper around the native build of Golang library.
+Native code is built via xgo for Linux, Mac, Win for x86 and x32 architectures.